 Kex: The Kex Hostel is housed in an unnassuming and bland block but head uptsairs, ignoring the graffiti on the way, and you enter a large room with a bar and restaurant as well as the reception for the hostel.
 They have a good selection of home brewed beers on tap and a small but yummy menu.
 Prices here are pretty good for Iceland.
 We loved it and the staff are so friendly.
 However it does appear that the restaurant and menu has recently changed and it looks like it’s very Pizza orientated now.

-Bonus supermarkets are dotted around Reykjavik and are a good affordable [ish] option.
-A meat or fish soupy lunch with bread can be pretty filling.
-A pizza dinner is pretty well priced, or you can grab a hotdog or two at the Baejarins Beztu stand in the old town not far from the harbour.
-Icelandic Street Food mentioned above is about as cheap as you can get in Reykjavik.
+Self catering will save you loads and Bonus supermarkets are dotted around Reykjavik and are a good affordable [ish] option.
+A meat or fish soupy lunch with bread in a cafe can be pretty filling.
+A pizza dinner is pretty well priced and the Flatey pizza’s are excellent.
+You can grab a hotdog or two at the Baejarins Beztu stand in the old town not far from the harbour.
 Petrol stations often sell hot food to take away or eat in and they can be a good option too.